Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsection{Scenario Creation and Output Generation}

+Our case study uses a scenario-specific evaluation focused on a set of complex, domain-specific prompt instructions.
+This approach reflects a common practice in building real-world LLM applications, where teams iteratively test and refine a single core system prompt for a specific task before deployment~\cite{szymanski2024integrating, yang2024generating}.
+In these settings, the prompt’s contextual details determine what constitutes an appropriate or high-quality response.
+Therefore, studying prompt-specific criteria creation provides insight into how real-world developers and evaluators reason about quality in context.

-We crafted three prompt scenarios for each domain, nutrition and pedagogy, based on a review of relevant literature.
+We crafted three prompt scenarios for each domain, nutrition and math pedagogy, based on a review of relevant literature.
 For the nutrition domain, prompt scenarios focused on disease management, food product suitability, and meal planning.
-These prompt scenarios were selected based on common prompts and questions posed to dietitians that LLMs could potentially address \cite{szymanski2024integrating, kirk2023comparison, ponzo2024chatgpt, garcia2023chatgpt}.
-In the pedagogy domain, prompt scenarios were inspired by existing studies on LLMs-as-tutors for secondary education \cite{lieb2024student}.
-These prompt scenarios focused on generating hints for students with partially completed solutions, providing feedback on student responses, and explaining math concepts related to the 9th-12th grade curriculum, particularly algebra.
-All of these prompt scenarios were designed to elicit tutoring or pedagogical responses from the LLM.
-Detailed prompt scenario descriptions can be found in Appendix \ref{appendix:prompts}.
+Because dietitians are trained to approach diverse client needs, these prompt scenarios were selected to cover varied but common challenges that reflect typical areas of practice for dietitians and that LLMs could also potentially address~\cite{szymanski2024integrating, kirk2023comparison, ponzo2024chatgpt, garcia2023chatgpt}.
+The pedagogy domain focused on math instruction, specifically algebra, as a foundation for understanding how evaluation criteria might be set in education.
+Prompt scenarios were inspired by existing studies on LLMs-as-tutors for secondary education and focused on common teaching methods, such as generating hints for students with partially completed solutions, providing feedback on student responses, and explaining concepts \cite{lieb2024student}.
+To create the prompt scenarios, we applied these teaching methods to standard algebra questions from the 9th-12th grade curriculum.
+Although math-focused, these tasks reflect pedagogical techniques that are widely applicable across other content areas requiring step-by-step instruction, as similarly seen in science or language learning.
+Detailed descriptions of each prompt scenario can be found in Appendix \ref{appendix:prompts}.

-The outputs presented to participants were generated using three different LLMs: GPT-4o, Claude 3.5 Sonnet, and Gemini.
-These models were selected to provide a range of responses, ensuring that the criteria set by participants could be applied to variations seen across different LLMs.
+The outputs presented to participants were generated from the prompt scenarios using three different LLMs: GPT-4o, Claude 3.5 Sonnet, and Gemini 1.5 Flash.
+These models were selected to provide a range of responses to ensure that the criteria set by participants could be applied to variations seen across different LLMs.